asood-life/baxter-sma/README.md

    </tr>
    </table>
    <br>
    The realised environment is fully compatible with the OpenAI Gym framework, allowing for seamless integration with existing RL libraries and tools.
-The simulation is powered by PyBullet, a robust and widely-used physics engine that provides realistic and accurate modeling of robotic interactions.
+The simulation is powered by PyBullet, a robust and widely-used physics engine that provides realistic and accurate modeling of robotic interactions in real world environments.
    <br>
    <br><img width="800" height="400" src="media/env.png"><br>
 </div>